Local structures on stratified spaces: Introduction

 \begin{remark} In this work, we use Joyal's {\it quasi-category} model of $\oo$-category theory \cite{joyal}.
 Boardman \& Vogt first introduced these simplicial sets in \cite{bv} as weak Kan complexes, and their and Joyal's theory has been developed in great depth by Lurie in \cite{HTT} and \cite{HA}, our primary references; see the first chapter of \cite{HTT} for an introduction.
 We use this model, rather than model categories or simplicial categories, because of the great technical advantages for constructions involving categories of functors, which are ubiquitous in this work.
 More specifically, we work inside of the quasi-category associated to the model category of Joyal.
 In particular, each map between quasi-categories is understood to be an iso- and inner-fibration; and (co)limits among quasi-categories are equivalent to homotopy (co)limits with respect to Joyal's model structure.

-We will also make use of $\Kan$-enriched categories, such as the topological category $\snglr$ of stratified spaces and conically smooth open embeddings among them.
-By a functor $\cS \ra \cC$ from a $\Kan$-enriched category such as $\snglr$ to an $\oo$-category $\cC$ we will always mean a functor $\sN\cS \ra \cC$ from the simplicial nerve.
+We will also make use of categories, as well as categories enriched in topological spaces or Kan complexes, such as the $\Kan$-enriched category $\snglr$ of stratified spaces and conically smooth open embeddings among them.
+These are comparable via the following functors: